jbytheway/clang-tidy-plugin-support/README.md

     YourPlugin PRIVATE -fno-exceptions -fno-rtti)
 ```

-When running CMake, it might pick up the llvm 7 headers rather than the llvm 8
+When running CMake, it might pick up the system llvm headers rather than the
 headers we need.
 If that happens, you can use the following `cmake`
 command-line options to direct it to the proper place:
 ```sh